slakshnarasimhan/betterhome/README.md

 A comprehensive question-answering system for home appliances and products, featuring blog content analysis, WhatsApp integration, and a Streamlit test interface.

+## New Features and Updates

+### PDF Generation
+- The `create_styled_pdf` function generates a PDF document with product recommendations.
+- Features include clickable product links and proper currency formatting using the DejaVuSans font.

+### Product Recommendations
+- The system generates specific product recommendations based on user data.
+- Includes logic for handling washing machine recommendations and other appliances.

+### Debugging and Logging
+- Added debug statements to trace the flow of data and identify issues in the recommendation logic.
+- Useful for diagnosing problems with product recommendations and PDF generation.

 ## Project Structure

 ### Core Components